-The principle of this is to consider and design for the pressures that the structure/waterproofing must resist based upon the site investigation and Risk Assessment detailed above.
+The principle of this is to consider and design for the pressures which the structure / waterproofing must resist based upon the site investigation and risk assessment detailed above.
 However, it also concerns the means by which the degree of water in the ground can be influenced by design.